nmrshll/auth-rs/README.md

 If you want to help here's a few useful tasks I have in mind for this project:

-- [ ] Email verification and email invitatiions
+- [ ] Email verification and email invitations
 - [ ] CI
 - [ ] example deployment instructions
 - [ ] Write a tutorial to re-create this repo from scratch